spatialos/FlexibleProjectExample/README.md

 Run `spatial update` to ensure you have the latest version of the `spatial` command line tool which includes the features required for this example project.

-Mac users: ensure that `xbuild` is on your PATH. `xbuild` is provided by Mono.
+Mac users: ensure that `msbuild` is on your PATH. `msbuild` is provided by Mono.

 Windows users: ensure that `MSBuild.exe` is on your PATH. `MSBuild.exe` is provided by the .NET Framework.